Benham and Reeves provides a professional lettings service to

 5. Identification required under UK immigration legislation

-Under the Government’s Right to Rent Legislation, we have a
+Under the Government’s Right to Rent legislation, we have a legal

-verify the original documents.
-It is therefore vital that you provide
+original document checks are required.
+It is vital that you provide

-these documents as soon as possible as we are unable to produce a
+the necessary evidence as soon as possible as we are unable to produce a tenancy agreement until checks have been completed.

 6. References